Sweltering temperatures persist across the US, while floodwaters inundate the Midwest

 But elsewhere, the heat was the biggest worry.

-“It’s more important for people who are going to be outside to stay hydrated, because heat, humidity and low winds, even if you’re in good shape and not really acclimated to it, it could be a danger,” said Bruce Thoren, a National Weather Service meteorologist in Oklahoma.
+“It’s more important for people who are going to be outside to stay hydrated, because heat, humidity and low winds, even if you’re in good shape and not really acclimated to it, it could be a danger,” said Bruce Thoren, a weather service meteorologist in Oklahoma.
 “It happens quickly.”

 The cities of Washington, D.C., Baltimore and Philadelphia all saw record heat on over the weekend.